 The Critical Problem-Solving Skills Scale (CPSS)

 The Critical Problem-Solving Skills Scale (CPSS) was used to assess participants’ problem-solving competence.
 The CPSS is a group administered performance-based measure that contains four subscales that tap three problem-solving processes: creativity, suspension of judgment, and critical evaluation (Berman, Schwartz, Kurtines & Berman, 2001).
 The concept of creativity includes the degree to which one is innovative in generating alternatives for approaching life change goals.
 Creativity is tapped by the Generation of Alternatives (GA) score, which is the total number of different and distinct alternatives generated for both dilemmas.
-The participants were asked to generate a number of approaches to achieving a previously indicated life change goal, and their performance appraisal was based on (i) the number of alternatives that were created (quantitative scores), as well as (ii) how many of those alternatives were judged to be qualitatively different from each other, i.e. possessing some unique content properties.
+The participants were asked to generate a number of approaches to achieving a previously indicated life change goal, and their performance appraisal was based on (i) the number of alternatives that were created (quantitative scores), as well as (ii) how many of those alternatives were judged to be qualitatively different from each other, i.e., possessing some unique content properties.
 Suspension of judgment is the extent to which one is capable of adopting multiple perspectives with respect to these alternatives.
 Suspension of judgment is tapped by the Decentering, Positive Alternatives (DPA) and the Decentering, Negative Alternatives (DNA) scores (the total number of “cons” and “pros” each participant generated for her/his own “best” and “worst” alternatives).
 The participants were asked to select one of their alternatives as a “best choice,” and another as their “worst choice.”
 The participants were then asked to suspend their judgment with respect to their evaluation of these two alternatives and list as many “good things” about their “worst choice” as they are able to, as well as list as many “bad things” about their “best choice” as they can.
 Critical evaluation is the degree to which one is capable of questioning or challenging the alternatives and willing to change one’s original choice in the context of a more viable alternative.
 Critical evaluation is tapped by the Modification (MO) score (the number times a participant changes (modifies) his/her original choice and provides a ‘‘justification’’ for the change based on his/her previous “pros” and “cons” for that alternative).
 In other words, this final item on the CPSS asks participants to reconsider their “best choice” in light of the critical thinking exercise.

 Procedure